pprunty/pprunty.github.io/posts/--06-claude.md

 artwork: "Anthropic"
 ---

-It is sometimes easier to show rather than tell, so here is [claude.ai](https://claude.ai), Anthropic A.I's latest Large Language Model (LLM).
+It's sometimes easier to show rather than tell, so here is [claude.ai](https://claude.ai), Anthropic A.I's latest Large Language Model (LLM).
 Claude Sonnet 3.5 is similar to ChatGPT, however, offers subtle differences in user experience and performance that leave a lasting impression.